-The objective is that as much of the material as possible is to be sent by train or boat and, where this is not possible, the transports are made by truck.
-Less than half of the transports are today made by road and the Group is actively working to find transport companies that have an explicit and deliberate sustainability and environmental focus.
+The materials are transported by train, boat and truck.
+Since nearly half of all transports are made by road, the Group is actively working to find transport companies that have an explicit and deliberate sustainability and environmental focus.
 The transports are increasingly made by trucks powered by diesel with an add-mixture of non-fossil HVO/BIO components and today, there are also a few trucks powered by biogas.
-The units in Sweden and Finland are, together with the transport companies, gathering detailed data for current fuel consumption to obtain more knowledge of the emissions and how the company can affect them from an environmental perspective.
+The units in Sweden and Finland account for the majority of transports and gather detailed data for current fuel consumption in cooperation with the transport companies to gain greater knowledge of the emissions and how the company can influence them from an environmental perspective.
+During the year, 90.5 percent (88.4) of the shipments were handled by ISO 14001 certified suppliers.